Fort Edward, New York

-Fort Edward (also called Fort Ed) is a town and the county seat of Washington County, New York, United States.
-The population was 10,205 at the 2011 census.
+Fort Edward is a town and the county seat of Washington County, New York, United States.
+The population was 5,991 at the 2020 census.
 The municipal center complex is on U.S. Route 4 between the villages of Hudson Falls and Fort Edward.
 When construction of the complex was completed in 1994, most of the administrative offices were moved from the original county seat of Hudson Falls to this location.
 The town of Fort Edward is part of the Glens Falls Metropolitan Statistical Area.

 The town contains a village also named Fort Edward.
 Both are located on the western border of the county.

 History

-The town is located at the "Great Carrying Place," a portage around the falls on the Hudson, which had been used by Native Americans for thousands of years before European colonization.
-It was located on the Native American "Great War Path," later used by French and English colonists during their own warfare, during the colonial years, especially during the eighteenth century.
+The town is located at the "Great Carrying Place", a portage around the falls on the Hudson, which had been used by Native Americans for thousands of years before European colonization.
+It was located on the Native American "Great War Path", later used by French and English colonists during their own warfare, during the colonial years, especially during the eighteenth century.

 During the French and Indian War (1754-1763), General Phineas Lyman constructed Fort Lyman here in 1755.
+In that year, Ephraim Williams, founder of Williams College, was killed in an ambush by French and Native American fighters on the road from Lake George.
 It was renamed Fort Edward in 1756 by Sir William Johnson, the British Superintendent for Indian Affairs in the region, in honor of Prince Edward, the grandson of King George II.
 Edward was a younger brother of the later King George III.

 The town of Fort Edward was established in 1818 from Argyle and Greenwich.
 In 1849, the community of Fort Edward set itself off from the town by incorporating as a village.

 The Fort Edward D&H Train Station, Fort Miller Reformed Church Complex, St. James Episcopal Church, Rogers Island, Old Fort House, and Wing-Northup House are listed on the National Register of Historic Places.